 A campus-based mystery, GRIEVANCE WITH DEATH, features Edwina Heyward, a humanities and business teacher at Nathan Bedford Forrest Community College..

 In science fiction, Denson has manuscripts involving robots and time-travel.
 In GETTYSBURG REDRESS and THE FLOOD OF TIME.

-As an old man living in Chartres, France, Horatio Burdette tells about his life as a slave and servant to Judah P. Benjamin in THE DEADLY DECANTER.
+As an old man living in Chartres, France, Horatio Burdette tells about his life as a slave and servant to Judah P. Benjamin in THE CASE OF THE ANNIVERSARY LIBATION.